svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 28-Sep-2021
+* Now highlighted text color will also change.
+Implementation changed from HighlightPainter to SimpleAttributeSet.
+* Update pom version.

 #### On 26-Sep-2021
 * Application can be colored with highlight color.